Embedded Development Engineer banner

 • Control Systems

-• Familiarity with hardware description languages (HDLs) like Verilog or VHDL is a plus.
+• Knowledge of hardware description languages (HDLs) like Verilog or VHDL.

 Study Path